crossplane/crossplane/design/one-pager-resource-status.md

 As a stack author there is currently no way to author rules that combine arbitrary conditions of a given state to represent high level _"stop-light"_ conditions.

-The high level conditions would be:
+The high level conditions should be:
 - Online
   > _When a resource instance is fully available for use with no errors or failures_
 - Offline